 1. Gravity Wall

 Using sheer weight and mass to hold the soil at bay, a gravity retaining wall is the list’s most common retaining wall type.
 Because it’s mostly about weight, it has the widest variety regarding materials.
-Out of all materials available, the dry-stacked stone is a very popular choice.
+The dry-stacked stone is a popular choice of all materials available.
 Excluding the shorter walls, most of this wall type will require at least a small trench to be dug for the wall to fit into, and some even require a concrete footer to sit on.
-You might even consider concrete sleepers Melbourne for this type of wall.

 2. Cantilevered wall